OpenNMT/OpenNMT/docs/training/multi_gpu.md

-OpenNMT can make use of multiple GPU during the training by implementing *data parallelism*.
-This technique trains batches in parallel on different *network replicas*.
+OpenNMT can make use of multiple GPU during the training by implementing **data parallelism**.
+This technique trains batches in parallel on different network replicas.
 To use data parellelism, assign a list of comma-separated GPU identifiers to the `-gpuid` option.
 For example:

 ```bash
 th train.lua -data data/demo-train.t7 -save_model demo -gpuid 1,2,4